 1) Choose Your Targets

-Before scheduling any creative brainstorm, you need to establish your end-goal.
-That means identifying exactly which publications you want to be featured in.
+Before scheduling any creative brainstorm, you need to establish your end goal.
+That means identifying exactly which publications you want to earned media coverage in.

 This does require legwork up top, but what’s worse: taking time for due diligence or wasting that same time and energy on an ineffective piece of content?